jentery/mdia200v3/index.md

 ### Equity, Diversity, and Inclusion (EDI)

 I aim to create an inclusive learning environment that attends to difference and honours each of you, including your experiences at the intersections of race, ethnicity, gender, disability, sexuality, religion, power, and class.
 I want to be a resource for you, and I continue to learn about EDI.
 If something is said in class (by anyone, including me) that makes you feel uncomfortable, then don't hesitate to talk with me.
 If you have a name and/or set of pronouns that differ from those that appear in your university records, then let me know, and I'll correct the documents provided to me.
 If your performance in the class is being impeded by your experiences outside of class, then keep me posted, and we'll make adjustments.
-I also welcome any suggestions to improve the quality of the course and its culture and materials, and I will make available mechanisms for anonymous feedback since you may prefer them.
+I also welcome any suggestions to improve the quality of the course, and I will make available mechanisms for anonymous feedback since you may prefer them.

 ### Information for All Students